Tasty Recipes for the Home Cook

 Molded Shrimp Salad

-For the first recipe of 2018, I’m bringing retro back in the form of a savory molded salad.
+For the first recipe in 2018, I’m bringing retro back as a savory molded salad.
 Also known as jellied, Jell-O, or congealed salad, this type of dish peaked in popularity in the 1950s and through the 1960s.
-They made regular appearances in American homes as well as at social gatherings and potlucks.
-Composed of a flavored gelatin base with added fruits, vegetables, or an array of other ingredients, it had tremendous versatility.
-Another part of its appeal is the ease of preparation and affordability as canned items and leftovers were commonly used.
+It made regular appearances in American homes and at social gatherings and potlucks.
+It has tremendous versatility and is composed of a flavored gelatin base with added fruits, vegetables, or an array of other ingredients.
+Another part of its appeal is the ease of preparation and affordability, as canned items and leftovers were commonly used.

 Molded Shrimp Salad

-A co-worker shared this recipe with me many, many moons ago.
+A coworker shared this recipe with me many, many moons ago.
 I loved it from the very first bite.
-The smoothness from cream cheese and mayonnaise, the slight tang from condensed tomato soup and cream cheese, the crunch from celery, and the zest from red onion work in conjunction with the tender shrimp to hook you right in.
+The smoothness of cream cheese and mayonnaise, the slight tang of condensed tomato soup and cream cheese, the crunch of celery, and the zest of red onion work in conjunction with the tender shrimp to hook you right in.

 Molded Shrimp Salad

-Although the original recipe was delicious, I made a couple of changes to suit my personal taste.
-The recipe called for chopped green pepper (they don’t like me), which I replaced with scallion.
+Although the original recipe was delicious, I made a couple of changes to suit my taste.
+The recipe called for chopped green pepper (they don’t like me), which I replaced with scallions.
 If you prefer green peppers, by all means, add them back!
 It also specified two (4.5 oz) cans of shrimp, drained.
-With a unit price at $11.96 per pound, canned shrimp is not the most economical choice.
-For a more budget friendly option, I buy either cooked frozen 71/90 count shrimp or defrosted ones from the seafood counter (you need only 8 oz. for this recipe).
-Ranging from $6.99 to $7.99 per pound, these options are much more economical than the canned counterpart.
+Canned shrimp are not the most economical choice, costing $11.96 per pound.
+For a more budget-friendly option, I buy cooked frozen 71/90 count shrimp or defrosted ones from the seafood counter (you need only 8 oz. for this recipe).
+Ranging from $6.99 to $7.99 per pound, these options are much more economical than their canned counterparts.
 Of course, prices may vary by season and region, so do some comparative shopping where you are and make your own decision.

 Molded Shrimp Salad